-I first wrote this guide about two years ago when I was living just outside Byron in an old army shed in the forest.
-I put it together as a rundown of Things to Do as recommended by me and bunch of rad locals I met so that when you – my mates here on this blog – holiday there, well, you’re sorted.
-You can also catch up on more of my latest finds here.
+I first wrote this guide almost three years ago when I was living just outside Byron in an old army shed in the forest.
+I put it together as a rundown of Things to Do as recommended by me and bunch of rad locals I met so that when you – my mates here on this blog – visit Byron, well, you’re sorted.
+You can also catch up on more Byron finds here.

-I’ve regularly updated the guide since then because it has proven so popular (and will continue to do so)…if you feel anything’s outdated, please feel free to post a comment below!
+I regularly update the guide because it has proven so popular, so if you feel anything’s outdated, please feel free to post a comment below!

-As a bit of background, I came to Byron to rest and heal.
+As a bit of background, I went to Byron to rest and heal.
 Which is what it has done for thousands of years.
 For the local Arakwal Bumberlin people it’s always been a healing and fertility place.
 The locals say you come here to get healed.
 Once healed, you need to move on or, if you stay, you must heal others.
-After 18 months here I knew my time was up.
+After 18 months in Byron, I knew my time was up.
 But it will always be a special place for me.

 Byron is a unique place.
 It’s both a sleepy, old-school coastal hamlet in bits, but big bands and performers pass through regularly.
 It’s full of fancy city types, but the sense of community is potent.
 It’s transient, but everyone feels they belong.
 The ladies at the post office know my name.
 The bank manager chats with me in the street.

 Everyone has a theory on the place and why certain phenomena exist.
 Like, the fact there are seven single women to every single man.
 (The theory on this one is that it’s due to the area being a female fertility site…men just can’t hack the energy!)